-- 3. The entryways into all of these spaces/areas shall be labeled with markings stating: Danger Confined Space or other similar language. - a.
+- The entryways into all of these spaces/areas shall be labeled with markings stating: Danger Confined Space or other similar language. - a.
 Exception labels or signs are not required if a space has a locked entry cover or panel, or an access door that can only be opened with special tools. - b.
 Spaces meeting this exception include: - Manholes.
 Transformers.
 Vaults. - 4.
 A rescue effort in a confined space shall not be attempted until personnel are properly prepared to perform a rescue.

 - 5. Evaluate the space to be entered utilizing the Entry Supervisor or a Confined Space Inspector prior to entry into a confined space. - a.
 For purposes of this section, the Entry Supervisor is anyone who has completed confined space entry training. - b.
-Confined space entry training includes detailed information on: - The types and uses of direct-reading instrumentation used to assess atmospheric hazards. - The specific parameters that the Entry Supervisor is required to understand. - A Confined Space Evaluation Check Sheet/Entry Permit shall be completed to determine the type of confined space to be entered. - 7.
-Unlock and open at least two exits throughout the entire time that the vault is occupied when work is being done in a building vault or manhole vault that has two or more exits.

-The exits to be opened shall be those at each end of the vault.

-- 8. Attendants are required for all entries into manholes and vaults regardless of permit type. - Ensure that emergency rescue and retrieval equipment are set up and immediately available for use while workers are within manholes and underground vaults or permit required confined spaces. - 10.
+Confined space entry training includes detailed information on: - The types and uses of direct-reading instrumentation used to assess atmospheric hazards. - The specific parameters that the Entry Supervisor is required to understand. - 6.
+A Confined Space Evaluation Checklist/Entry Permit or Confined Space Classification Form (Gen) shall be completed to determine the type of confined space to be entered. - 7.
+Unlock and open at least two exits throughout the entire time that the vault is occupied when work is being done in a building vault or manhole vault that has two or more exits. - The exits to be opened shall be those at each end of the vault. - 8.
+Attendants are required for all entries into manholes and vaults regardless of permit type. - 9.
+Ensure that emergency rescue and retrieval equipment are set up and immediately available for use while workers are within manholes and underground vaults or permit required confined spaces. - 10.
 Rescue harnesses shall be used while workers are within manholes and underground vaults, to facilitate quick rescue should the need arise. - 11.
 Workers shall be attached to a lifeline while they are within manholes and underground vaults or permit required confined spaces where feasible, without creating additional hazards.
-If it is deemed safer to not be tethered, this determination shall be fully documented on the Confined Space Evaluation Check Sheet/Entry Permit prior to entry. - 12.
-Perform all of the following to determine whether a confined space is a PERMIT-REQUIRED confined space or a NON-PERMIT confined space: - Isolate the confined space to ensure that energy sources to be worked on are neutralized.
+If it is deemed safer to not be tethered, this determination shall be fully documented on the Confined Space Evaluation Checklist/Entry Permit or Confined Space Entry Permit (GEN). - 12.
+Perform all of the following to determine whether a confined space is a PERMIT-REQUIRED confined space or a NON-PERMIT confined space: - 13.
+Isolate the confined space to ensure that energy sources to be worked on are neutralized.